NRCan/CanCurve/docs/source/01_getting-started.rst

 ------------

 To install CanCurve, you first need to install QGIS, then you can install CanCurve from the Plugin Repository.
 For detailed instructions, refer to the `project README <https://github.com/NRCan/CanCurve/tree/main?tab=readme-ov-file#installation>`_.
 For best performance, ensure you have the specified version of QGIS installed.

+After installation of the plugin, the |CanCurve_icon| icon should appear on your plugins toolbar.
+If you don't see the icon, first ensure the plugin is checked on the **Installed** tab of the "**Manage and Install Plugins..**" dialog, then ensure the **plugins toolbar** is enabled by right-clicking the QGIS toolbar.

+.. |CanCurve_icon| image:: /assets/icon_solid.png
+   :align: middle
+   :width: 14

 .. _sec01-overview: